ErnestoHkirk/TweetSentimentAnalysis/README.md

 ## Set-Up Requirements

-1. This program requires you to create a [twitter development](https://developer.twitter.com/en/apply-for-access.html) account in order to access their api which will allow you to fetch the tweets from the user you are analyzing.
+1. This program requires you to use a [twitter development account](https://developer.twitter.com/en/apply-for-access.html) in order to access their api which will allow you to fetch the tweets from the user you are analyzing.
-2. Once your account has been approved, you will be able to access the keys required to access twitters api.
+2. After your account has been created and approved, you will be able to use the keys provided for you in order to access twitters api.
 * TWITTER_CONSUMER_KEY
 * TWITTER_CONSUMER_SECRET
 * TWITTER_ACCESS_TOKEN_KEY